huggingface/blog/swift-coreml-llm.md

 ### Model and Hub wrappers

-As explained above, `transformers` makes heavy use of configuration files stored in the Hub.
+As explained above, `transformers` heavily use configuration files stored in the Hub.
 We prepared a simple `Hub` module to download configuration files from the Hub, which is used to instantiate the tokenizer and retrieve metadata about the model.

 Regarding models, we created a simple `LanguageModel` type as a wrapper for a Core ML model, focusing on the text generation task.
 Using protocols, we can query any model with the same API.

-In order to retrieve the appropriate metadata for the model you use, `swift-transformers` relies on a few custom metadata fields that must be added to the Core ML file when converting it. `swift-transformers` will use this information to download all the necessary configuration files from the Hub.
+To retrieve the appropriate metadata for the model you use, `swift-transformers` relies on a few custom metadata fields that must be added to the Core ML file when converting it. `swift-transformers` will use this information to download all the necessary configuration files from the Hub.
 These are the fields we use, as presented in Xcode's model preview:

 ![Screenshot: Core ML model metadata fields](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/swift-transformers/coreml-model-metadata.png)